infozenfrance/Phraseanet-Docs/en/User/Guide/Import.rst

 * **Remove** the file
 * **Substitute** the existing file

-The user decide what is the best action to do in order to empty the files queue in the quarantine space.
+The user decides what is the best action to empty the files queue in the quarantine space.

 The Quarantine can also be entirely deleted using the button